Baggage tag for the Cunard Queens, Mary and Elizabeth. The greatest tag team in Atlantic history

 That same August, the Queen finally beat her French rival, taking the pennant in both directions.
 There was an air of general satisfaction back in Britain; the natural order of things seemed to have been restored.

 Then, In March of 1937, the Normandie took back the eastbound record in the teeth of a ferocious storm.
-In August, she also retook the westbound record as well.
+That same August, she also retook the westbound record as well.
 Game on.

 Pace and grace; the Queen Mary